yucongkoo/tp/docs/DeveloperGuide.md

 Alternative 1 is chosen over Alternative 2, because we want a slightly simpler design that does not need as much flexibility.

-###### **Aspect: Searching for Multiple Insurances or Tags:**

-* **Alternative 1 (Current choice)** : Use a single prefix for multiple keywords, like `find i/Health Auto`.
-  * Pros: Simplifies user input for convenience.
-  * Cons: Unable to differentiate whether the keywords match with `Health Auto` or `Health Insurance` and `Auto Coverage`, causing potential ambiguity.
-* **Alternative 2** : Implement multiple identical prefixes for individual keywords, such as `find i/Health i/Auto`.
-  * Pros: Provides improved differentiation and flexibility for users.
-  * Cons: Requires users to repeatedly input the prefix, increasing the effort.

-**Reasoning :**

-In many practical scenarios, users might be more interested in quickly finding results based on multiple keywords, and the use of a single prefix with multiple keywords serves this purpose effectively.
-By minimizing the number of prefixes, users can perform searches more efficiently and intuitively.
-Alternative 1 outweigh the potential drawbacks of limited differentiation, because it prioritizes user-friendliness and ease of use.

 <div style="page-break-after: always;"></div>